Nonstandard ways to cope with ADHD

 Defend your future self's freedom of choice.
 Be their buddy.
 You still have a record of what interested you in the distant past.
 You don't need to see it all the time.

-(In Emacs Org-mode) Relabel "TODO" as a wishlist
+(In Emacs Org-mode) Relabel "TODO" as "IDEA"

 Normally, todo-lists in Org-mode have the states TODO | DONE.
 Change this to IDEA | DONE.
 There's no such thing as a To-Do for people like you, roll with it.